- Chartered Professional Accountants of Canada (CPA Canada)

 He speaks English, Urdu, Bengali, Gujerati and Hindi.

-In her practice, Laura focusses on producing a comprehensive and practical plans that works for everyone involved – especially the children.
+In her practice, Laura focuses on producing a comprehensive and practical plans that works for everyone involved – especially the children.
 She is passionate about working with parents to move through the most difficult but crucial discussions with an aim to fully prepare them to co-parent successfully and hopefully not need dispute resolution services again.

 Laura is a member of the Family Dispute Resolution Institute of Ontario, the Ontario Association of Family Mediators and the Institute for Divorce Financial Analysts.